NFL picks, predictions, best bets: This Week 14 parlay returns more than 25-1

 The 3-9 Browns are led by rookie running back Quinshon Judkins, who has been a beast.
 In 11 games, he leads Cleveland in rushing with 758 yards on 196 carries (3.9 average) and seven touchdowns.
 He also has 17 receptions for 88 yards.
 He is coming off a 23-carry, 91-yard performance in a 26-8 loss to the San Francisco 49ers in Week 13.

-The model has Cleveland winning outright 70% of the time and covering in over 60% of simulations.
+The model has Cleveland winning outright 70% of the time and covering in over 60% of simulations in an A-rated spread pick.
 See which other NFL parlay picks to make here, and bet the Browns to cover here:

 How to make Week 14 NFL parlays